CoderInOne/cs-hacking-java/src/main/java/cs/hacking/ds_algo/backtracking/readme.md

 ## @Wiki

-1. search depth-first order from root to last node. based on valid candidate enum all next level node, and check them is a candidate to
+1. search depth-first order from root to last node. based on valid candidate enum all next level node, and check them is a candidate too
 2. if node and backtracked candidates can not be valid solution, abandon it or search next
 3. abandon means cut a sub search tree, which reduce time
-4. total cost sum of checking each node
+4. total cost: sum of checking each node

 ## Check NQueens